Dave-vtid/hello-world/README.md

 # hello-world
-this is a test for a dummy like me.
+This is a test for a dummy like me.
 <p>Yep, this is completely new to me!</p>